-In June 2016, the FASB amended the accounting guidance on accounting for credit losses.
-The FASB subsequently issued clarifications and improvements.
-The amended guidance requires measurement of all expected credit losses for financial instruments, including loans and debt securities, and other commitments to extend credit held at the reporting date.
-For financial assets measured at amortized cost, factors such as historical experience, current conditions, and reasonable and supportable forecasts will be used to estimate expected credit losses.
+In June 2016, the FASB amended the guidance on accounting for credit losses and has subsequently issued clarifications and improvements.
+The amended guidance requires measurement of all current expected credit losses (CECL) for financial instruments, including loans and debt securities, and other commitments to extend credit held at the reporting date.
+For financial assets measured at amortized cost, factors such as historical performance, current conditions, and reasonable and supportable forecasts, including expected charge-off recoveries, will be used to estimate expected credit losses.
 The amended guidance will also result in credit losses on impaired available-for-sale debt securities being recorded through an allowance for credit losses.
-The new guidance will be effective for interim and annual periods beginning January 1, 2020.
-Early adoption is permitted.
-The Company is currently evaluating the impact of the new accounting guidance on the Company's financial condition, results of operations and cash flows.
-The Company's evaluation contemplates the recent performance of the run-off legacy mortgage and consumer loan portfolio and the credit profile of the current investment securities portfolio; however, the impact of the new guidance will depend on the current and expected macroeconomic conditions and the nature and characteristics of financial assets held by the Company on the date of adoption.
+The FASB issued additional amended guidance during the second quarter of 2019 that clarified that the CECL standard allows for subsequent increases in the fair value of collateral for collateral-dependent loans to be recognized.
+Additional amended transition guidance issued during the second quarter of 2019 allows entities to elect the fair value option on certain financial instruments, on an instrument-by-instrument basis; however, this fair value option election does not apply to held-to-maturity debt securities.
+The new guidance will be effective for interim and annual periods beginning January 1, 2020 and early adoption is permitted.